 Before submitting your application

-- Create an account on moodle.org and browse the Using Moodle course.
+- Create an account on moodle.org and browse the Moodle in English course.

 - Download Moodle and install it on your local machine.
 Initially, you may like to try one of our all-in-one packages Moodle4Mac or Moodle for Windows.
 Later you will create a clone of the Moodle using Git.

 - Take a look at our Projects for new developers.
-Discuss your ideas on the GSOC application forum.
-If you have general questions, please ask them on the Jabber chat room mentioned above.
+Discuss your ideas in the GSOC application forum.

 - Sign up for a Moodle tracker account.
 Please use the same username as for your moodle.org account.